glts/couplet/README.md

 Broadly speaking, processing strings using code points instead of `char`s has no negative impact on performance.
 On the contrary, the performance achieved here compares favourably with that of Clojure’s own `char`-based string processing.
 At the time of writing, the following rough performance figures hold.

 *   Reduce is faster than processing a lazy seq of code points by a factor of 3.
-*   Parallel fold is faster than reduce by a factor proportional to the number of cores.
+*   Parallel fold can be faster than reduce by a factor proportional to the number of cores.
 *   Compared with Clojure strings, performance differences range from on par (reducing code points versus reducing a string) to faster by a factor of 3 (`cp/to-str` versus `apply str`) to faster by a factor of 5 (lazy seq of